Eilon01/PodObserver/README.md

 ```

 ## Security
-- Pod Observer checks every request to ensure the source is valid.
+- Pod Observer checks every request to ensure validating the source is slack.
-- The backend service has no public IP or ingress access for pulling data from Kubernetes.
+- The backend service has no public IP or outside access for securing the kubernetes api.
-- Network policy for k8s-questioner limits unauthorized access.
+- Ingress Network policy applied for securing K8s Questioner.

 ## Ease of Use
 - Helm chart: Simply update `values.yaml` according to your needs.
 - Manifest for creating the bot in Slack.
 - ArgoCD and GitHub Actions CI ready for developers.

-## Guide
+## Deploying Guide
 ### Clone the Git Repository
 ```bash
 git clone https://github.com/Eilon01/PodObserver.git